 If you have previous experience, please let us know the details, and you will likely be able to join right away.

 Club membership is by semester.
-A necessary first step is to Join via the club's WIN page (make sure you are logged into the University network).
-This will give you access to the two online forms that need to be submitted in order to be allowed to practice at the University facilities.
-Once you come to practice and experience what we have to offer, you can decide if you want to become a member and continue training.
+A necessary first step is to fill out a couple of forms required by RecWell, which will allow you to participate in our workouts.
+Follow these steps, and once you come to practice and experience what we have to offer, you can decide if you want to become a member and continue training.

 The membership fee for the Japanese Karate Club is $45 per semester, or $65 for the whole year (two semesters and the summer session).
 Returning members receive a $5 discount if paying for only one semester.